davydog187/code_beam_presentation/presentation.md

 :white_check_mark: Open for extension
 :x: Closed for modification

 > Protocols are a mechanism to achieve polymorphism in Elixir.
-Dispatching on a protocol is available to any data type as long as it implements the protocol.
+Dispatching on a protocol is available to any data type as long as it implements the protocol. - *Elixir Documentation*

+#### TODO add link to docs
 ---
 # TODO make a pseudo protocol consolodation example